Going to the range can cost a lot of time and money, especially in times of high ammo prices.

 A 0.20 split means it took 0.20 seconds from your first shot to the second one.

-and bringing it to Step 2 (ready) with your support hand indexed firm against the bottom of the trigger guard, but not yet gripping your firing hand or the gun.
+Have your support hand indexed firm against the bottom of the trigger guard, but don't grip with it yet.

 Cut the Par Time by 0.50 when doing this.